ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

 import "pages"
 ```

-The first two lines will import Qt Quick And Sailfish Silica modules, but I'll talk about those later.
+The first two lines will import Qt Quick And Sailfish Silica modules, in this way we can use the basic "widgets" (this is not the proper name in the QML context) provided by the Os.

-The last import loads all the QML file in the pages sub directory, and they will be made available in our qml/yourappname.qml file.
+The last import loads all the QML file in the pages sub directory, and they will be made available in the current QML file.

 ```javascript
 ApplicationWindow